Supping with the Devil : Dunedin Fringe Festival

 From: Te Whanganui-a-Tara | Wellington

-Supping with the Devil uses text, sound, music, movement and videography.
-It is a psychological study of a supreme artist who ‘sells her soul’ in the quest for power and fame.
-It is also the story of an artist who was blinded by the charisma of a fascist leader, something we are all too familiar with in the present world.
-There were 50 court cases taken against her throughout her life, and she won all of them.
-She was very skilled at tellling her story the way she wanted it to be heard and understood.
+Supping with the Devil is a psychological study of a superb artist who becomes corrupted in her quest for power and fame.
+It is the story of a woman who was blinded by the charisma of a fascist leader, something we are all too familiar with in the present world.
+It is worth noting that there were 50 court cases taken against her throughout her life, and she won all of them.
+She was very skilled at telling her story the way she wanted it to be heard and understood.

-In our play we try to delve below the surface into her state of mind, the guilt, the defensiveness, because what many people cannot forgive about Riefenstahl is that she never admitted her culpability during the Third Reich years.
+In our play we delve below the surface into her state of mind, the myth making, the defensiveness, the blindness - often through the use of sound.
+What many people cannot forgive about Riefenstahl is that she never admitted her complicity with Hitler’s Third Reich.

 Artist Links